Definition

 Commission Decision: Confidentiality Assessment for FFAC Application Re-evaluating 2-Acetylfuran and 2-Pentylfuran as Feed Additives

-The European Commission has issued a decision on confidentiality claims for the re-evaluation of 2-acetylfuran and 2-pentylfuran as feed additives.
-While procedural, this step determines the level of public disclosure for technical dossiers, signaling progress in the safety re-assessment of these flavouring substances.
+The European Commission has formalised confidentiality limits for the safety re-evaluation of 2-acetylfuran and 2-pentylfuran as animal feed additives.
+This decision advances the regulatory review of these flavouring substances and establishes the level of public transparency required for technical dossiers.

 US FDA Seeks Comment on Draft Guidance for Flavored ENDS Premarket Applications and Youth Risk

-The US FDA has issued draft guidance on premarket application requirements for flavored electronic nicotine delivery systems (ENDS), with comments open until May 11, 2026.
-Success in securing market authorization for non-tobacco flavors will depend on providing rigorous evidence that adult cessation benefits outweigh the risks of youth initiation.
+The US FDA has issued draft guidance outlining the rigorous evidentiary standards required for premarket applications of flavored electronic nicotine delivery systems.
+Market access for non-tobacco flavors will depend on manufacturers proving that adult cessation benefits significantly outweigh the risks of youth initiation and use.

 Panama Notifies Draft SPS Technical Regulation on Flavoured Liquid Milk